Its Monday and you’re off to work. Are you already counting the days until TGIF? If you are, maybe you need a new perspective. Or a new job.

-In The Beginning God Worked
+In The Beginning There Was Work

 The best-selling book in the world begins talking about work as soon as it begins talking about anything – that is how important and basic work is.